FraunhoferIOSB/FROST-Server/docs/settings/plugins.md

   The type of the primary key column of the Thing table.
 Defaults to the value of **plugins.coreModel.idType**.

+### CoreModelV2

+The Core Model plugin implements the data model of the standard OGC SensorThings API 2.0.
+It adds the entity types described in this specification and their behaviour.
+This plugin inherits the **plugins.modelLoader.idType.`<EntityTypeName>`:** settings from the ModelLoader plugin.

+* **plugins.coreModelV2.enable:** Since 2.8.0
+  Toggle indicating the version 2.0 data model plugin should be enabled.
+Default: `false`.
+* **plugins.coreServiceV2.enable:** Since 2.8.0
+  Toggle indicating the version 2.0 API plugin should be enabled.
+Default: `false`.

 ### MultiDatastream

 The MultiDatastream plugin implements the MultiDatastream extendion of the OGC